egberts/egberts.github.io-src/content/articles/openssl-conf-by-section.md

 * `crlDistributionPoint` (CDP)
 * `proxyCertInfo` (PCI)

-What X509v3 extension settings to use for each type of certificates are detailedin [{filename}openssl-x509v3-cert-type.md]
+What X509v3 extension settings to use for each type of certificates are detailed in [{filename}openssl-x509v3-cert-type.md]

 basicConstraints (BC)
 ---------------------